 The bag that I brought along for most of the day is a Cath Kidston style messenger bag.
 It’s water resistant as well and can hold a surprising amount of things.
-Of course, later, I got a convertible backpack (UK amazon link here) that makes the weight easier to bare, though a camera bag would be a lot handier.
+Of course, later, I got a convertible backpack that makes the weight easier to bear, though a camera bag would be a lot handier.
 I do tend to carry a lot of items with me day-to-day, so having a big enough bag that won’t break my shoulder is important.

 A small cross body bag

 In case I want to go out for an evening or when I don’t need to bring as much out, a small cross body bag is super useful.
 It is also great for when we go from place to place to store my valuables and travel documents, so I can get them out quickly.
 I would recommend getting one with zip and is relatively chic!
 I stole mine from my mum, but here’s a similar styled one.